grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 ## Working On

-Add repeat job testing to queue tests.
+Add repeat job testing to queue-process tests.

 ## TODO

 *   Check out repeat and retry and how they interoperate.
-*   `Queue.process` need to test repeat jobs with processCount update.
 *   global queue reset, reviewed, error event?
 *   Add failedCount???